 China — Pakistan’s Main Aircraft Supplier

 The JF 17 is the latest of the lot.
-PAF also flies Chinese ZDK-03 AWACS, the Chinese-designed and PAC-built K-8 Karakorum intermediate jet trainers, the CH-4 Recce-cum-strike drones that carry up to 4 PGMs.
+PAF also flies Chinese ZDK-03 AWACS, the Chinese-designed and PAC-built K-8 Karakorum intermediate jet trainers, and the CH-4 Recce-cum-strike drones that carry up to 4 PGMs.
 PAF has also bought many Chinese air-to-air missiles like the PL-5 (Magic-1, 15 km range) and PL-12 (R-77 equivalent with 80 km range).

 JF-17 ‘Thunder’